MaximePie/Whosaved2/README.md

 First make sure Impact is well installed and configured by checking [this Impact installation guide](https://impactjs.com/documentation/getting-started)

+Make sure that your server root points on the project folder.
+(If you need help, check [this](https://phantomthemes.com/how-to-change-the-www-root-directory-on-wampserver-3/))

-You can open up the project.
+Once Wamp is loaded, you can open up the project by visiting localhost/WhoSaved2

 ## How to contribute ?